IntegratedMethaneInversion/integratedmethaneinversion.github.io/_pages/workshops.md

 ## IMI - Integral Earth Workshop

-This coming November, Harvard and the Salata Institute will host a free virtual workshop for current and prospective IMI users.
-The workshop will introduce the problem of methane pollution, its relationship to current climate goals, and technological advancements designed to track and assess the magnitude of major emitters.
+On November 4, 2024, the Harvard Atmospheric Chemistry Modeling Group and Salata Institute will host a virtual workshop for current and prospective IMI users.

+The workshop will comprise a series of short presentations by the IMI development team highlighting the tool’s capabilities (11 to 12 ET) followed by discussion and Q&A (12 to 13 ET).
+Presentations will cover the problem of atmospheric methane, how inverse analysis of satellite data can help address it, and the range of emission monitoring features available in the IMI.

-The workshop will also introduce current and future users to **Integral Earth** and provide a demonstration of features.
+The workshop will also introduce the web-based <a href = "http://integralearth.github.io" target = "#"><strong>Integral Earth</strong></a> platform for accessing the IMI and its key features.

 <div style = "border: solid #F7BA14 4px; padding: 8px; display: flex; justify-content: center; gap: 5px">
 <a href = "https://forms.gle/tTtPsDYypsFZqtAw9" target = "#">Register by October 15th</a> to secure your spot.